-We continue to support the PCAOB's mission and value the insights provided by the PCAOB's inspection process.
+We continue to support the PCAOB'S mission and value the insights provided by the PCAOB's inspection process.
 We also appreciate the professionalism of the PCAOB inspection team.
-The Firm's leadership and its partners maintain a strong commitment to audit quality, and we will continue to make investments to enhance audit quality.
+The Firm's leadership and its partners maintain a strong commitment to audit quality, and we will continue to make investments to enhance audit quality, with a deep focus on the continuous enhancement of our system of quality controls.